Proper websites, done properly

 Sir Tim Berners-Lee He actually invented the Internet

 In the UK alone, around 20% of the population have some form of disability, and almost everybody at some point in their lives will have a disability - be it temporary or permanent.
 Do not stop them from enjoying what you create, sell or want to share!
+The Internet is for everybody, so you should ensure everybody can use it.

 This site is built to comply with WCAG 2.2 level AA as a minimum standard.
 Level AAA is met wherever possible.
+WCAG 3 will be arriving at some point, and we're already working to adhere to that too.

 What this standard actually means to folks in general is: